-A number of performance and compliance reviews were undertaken during the year by our internal auditor, Synergy Group Australia Ltd, as part of the Internal Audit Plan for 2015–16.
-Internal audit activity for this financial year focused on reviews of our:
+During the year a number of performance and compliance reviews were undertaken by our internal auditor, KPMG, and our former internal auditor, Synergy Group Australia Ltd, as part of the Internal Audit Plan for 2016–17.
+Internal audit activity for this financial year focused on reviews of:

-- Internal audit activity is monitored by the Audit Committee.
+Internal audit activity is monitored by our Audit Committee.

-Under Section 43 of the PGPA Act, the Auditor-General is the external auditor of the NFSA.
-The Auditor-General, through the Australian National Audit Office, has audited the financial statements to ensure they have been prepared in accordance with the Australian Accounting Standards and other requirements prescribed by the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015.
-The financial statements are included in this Annual Report on page 83.
+Under section 43 of the Public Governance, Performance and Accountability Act 2013 (the PGPA Act), the Auditor-General is the external auditor of the NFSA.
+The Auditor General, through the Australian National Audit Office, has audited the financial statements to ensure they have been prepared in accordance with the Australian Accounting Standards and other requirements prescribed by the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015.
+The financial statements are included in section 4 of this Annual Report .

 Formalised risk management is a central element of our operations and promotes a culture that supports the identification, mitigation and review of all strategic, operational and financial risks.
 Risk identification occurs at several levels: